 3: Arrange transportation to the lake in advance

-Due to the fact that the lake is located about 3 hours away from the airport in Guatemala City, you should have transportation waiting for you.
+Due to the fact that the lake is located about 3 hours away from the airport in Guatemala City, you should have transportation waiting for you upon arrival.

 4: Be cautious with public buses

 All around Lake Atitlan you will see local, public buses.
-These buses are commonly referred to as chicken buses.
+These buses are commonly referred to as chicken buses and are, usually, secondhand, decorated school buses imported from the U.S.

 Although these buses are relatively convenient, I was urged by many locals and travelers not to take the chicken buses.
 It was expressed to me that they would likely not be safe for young, foreign female travelers.
 If you feel comfortable taking these buses, they’re a cheap option, but please keep safety in mind.

-The best way to get between towns on the lake is by boat.
+The fastest and best way to get between towns on Lake Atitlan is by boat.

 You can flag down public boats on most major docking areas and from hotels.
 These boats run regularly throughout the day, although the timing isn’t the most reliable.
-A public boat trip should cost less than $1 for transportation between towns/hotels.
+A public boat trip should cost $1-2 for transportation between towns/hotels.
 Just be sure to let the driver know where you’re heading when you get on the boat.
 These boats are very safe for tourists.

 You can also hire private boats for trips between towns.
 These are more expensive, but work well for groups.
 These private boats can be arranged by staff at your hotel.
 On average, these trips will cost at least $10/$15 each way, sometimes more.

-Keep in mind that at night public boats do not operate on the lake.
+Keep in mind that public boats do not operate on the lake at night.
+Usually after dark, services end.
 If you’re staying in a remote hotel you will need to get back before dark to avoid high private boat fees (the prices go way up at night).

-Also keep in mind that the lake is extremely dark at night and the water gets much rougher in the afternoon – these are not ideal boat-travel conditions.
+Also keep in mind that the lake is extremely dark at night and the water often gets much rougher in the afternoon.
+These are not ideal boat-travel conditions.

 6: Pick your hotel location wisely

-There are 11 towns located around Lake Atitlan.
-Some are much larger than others, and there are a few that are major tourist attractions.
+There are 11 towns located around Lake Atitlan and each one is unique.
+Some of the towns are much larger than others and there are a few that are major tourist destinations.

 Remote + Relaxing Hotel Options: